Topology of leaves for minimal laminations by hyperbolic surfaces: Introduction

 A companion paper \cite{AB} by the first two authors will address the case where the generic leaf has a Cantor set of ends.
 It contains a refinment of \cite[Theorem 2]{ADMV}: \emph{for every leaf of such a lamination, all isolated ends are accumulated by genus ---this is called condition $(\ast)$ in} \cite{AB}.
 Using the formalism developped in the present paper, as well as new techniques, it is proven that this is the only obstruction.
 Better still: \emph{there exists a minimal lamination $\cL$ by hyperbolic surfaces whose generic leaf is a Cantor tree and such that for every non-compact surface $S$ satisfying condition $(\ast)$, there is at least one leaf homeomorphic to $S$.} The formalism used there and the spirit of the proof are very similar, but other difficulties appear, and new techniques are needed.

-We are unable, in general, to prescribe exactly which noncompact surfaces of infinte type will appear as leaves in our examples.
-This difficulty arises from the fact that there are uncountably many topological types of surfaces, and sometimes a certain family of leaves will force the appearance of a new leaf, which is non-homeomorphic to the ones in the family.
-We do not know if this is a weakness of our method or if it reflects a general obstruction.
-On the other hand, we have a precise control on the topology of non planar leaves thanks to Theorem \ref{teo-mainabstract} using the formalism of \emph{forests of surfaces} which we introduce in this paper.
-When restricting ourselves to finite or countable families of surfaces, this allows us to get an optimal result.
+We are unable, in general, to prescribe exactly which noncompact surfaces will appear as leaves in our examples.
+However, we do not know if this is a weakness of our method or if it reflects a general obstruction.
+When restricting ourselves to finite or countable families of surfaces (recall that there are uncountably many topological types of them), the formalism of \emph{forests of surfaces} together with Theorem \ref{teo-mainabstract}, allows us to get an optimal result.

 \begin{maintheorem} Let $\cA= \{S_n\}_{n}$ be a finite or countable sequence of non-compact open surfaces different from the plane.
 Then, there is a minimal lamination by hyperbolic surfaces for which the generic leaf is a plane, and the leaves which are not simply connected form a sequence $\{L_n\}$ such that $L_n$ is homeomorphic to $S_n$ for every $n$. \end{maintheorem}